 From this train station, you’ll need to walk about 40 minutes to the falls.
 Alternatively, you can take a taxi or use the free bus to the falls (operates only on Sundays and public holidays).
 The bus ride takes about 5 minutes.

-You can plan your journey using the railway website:
+You can plan your journey using the railway website.

 Map:

-If you’d like to combine your visit to the falls with another nearby attraction, you could visit the spa town of Baden, located close to Vienna.
+If you’d like to combine your visit to the falls with another nearby attraction, you could visit the spa town of Baden</a>, located close to Vienna.
 Alternatively, you can continue to another fantastic nature site featuring wild animals and plenty of activities for children.
 This place is called Sparbach Nature Park.